The 30 Dumbest Decisions Ever Made by Professional Athletes

 Undaunted by his first attempt that broke his teammate's face, Ballard then took another swing at the goal.
 He broke his stick off to calm his anger.

 Where to start?

-He punched a man in the face in a road rage-related incident.
+He also punched a man in the face in a road rage-related incident.